philiparola/ece478-einstein_turtlebot/README.md

 * You must play a small part in Dr. Perkowski's Robot Theater Scripts.
 (I will post more information about this requirement)
 * You must work with another team to complete the Robot Theater requirement.
-* You have 30 minutes to complete your     ROS Implementation: 30 points
+* You have 30 minutes to complete your demo
-    * Speech Recognition with Dialogflow: 10 points
-    * Speech Synthesis with Amazon Polly: 10 points
-    * Demo : 10 points
-    * Team Work: 10 points
-    * Project Report and Deliverables: 30 points    ROS Implementation: 30 points
-    * Speech Recognition with Dialogflow: 10 points
-    * Speech Synthesis with Amazon Polly: 10 points
-    * Demo : 10 points
-    * Team Work: 10 points
-    * Project Report and Deliverables: 30 points    ROS Implementation: 30 points
+    * ROS Implementation: 30 points
     * Speech Recognition with Dialogflow: 10 points
     * Speech Synthesis with Amazon Polly: 10 points
     * Demo : 10 points